 - Don’t cancel too often.
 Don’t let your rate get above 10%

-- Keep your ratings high.
+- Keep your ratings as high as you can.
 Contact support to get unfair ratings removed

 - Take photos of all completed orders, even for ‘hand it to me’ orders